Neshri/LessonTranscriber/SAMPLE_USAGE.md

 # How to Test Lesson Transcriber

 ## 1. Prepare Audio Files
-Place audio files (mp3, wav, m4a, flac, ogg) in the 'lesson_audio/' subdirectory or any directory you specify.
+Place audio files (mp3, wav, m4a, flac, ogg) in the default audio directory (configurable via 'default_audio_source' in config.json, defaults to 'lesson_audio/') or any directory you specify.
 For example: lesson_audio/lesson.mp3

 ## 2. Ensure Prerequisites